thomaspreece/OwnRecipes/docs/Running_the_App.md

 You can visit the [Admin Site](Admin_site.md), to create some more users, customize the news, or manage some lists.

 Or you can straight away log in to the OwnRecipes web app.
 By default, the url will be `http://localhost:8080`, or `http://<ownrecipes.domain.com>:8080`.

+If you encounter any issue, please read the [Troubleshooting guide](Troubleshooting.md).

 ## Advanced setups